bauripalash/article-archive/tech/2018-07-15-Build-URL-Shortener-With-HTML-JS.md

 create a javascript file called `main.js` and start following below steps

-first, we must keep the copied link a variable
+First, we must keep the copied link a variable

 ```javascript
 var endpoint = "https://www.jsonstore.io/8ba4fd855086288421f770482e372ccb5a05d906269a34da5884f39eed0418a1";
 ```

-then we need to generate some random string so that we can create a link between the short url and the long url.
+Then we need to generate some random string so that we can create a link between the short url and the long url.

 > Assume, we have a random url `abcd`, our simple url shortener is hosted on <https://shortner.com> and we have shortened the url <https://google.com> with that random url, so whenever we go to <https://shortner.com/#abcd> we will be redirected to <https://google.com>